R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     ```bash
     ./gradlew -PenclaveMode=mock host:shadowJar
     ```
-    This command creates an executable *shadow* JAR which contains all the host's and enclave's dependencies.
+    This command creates an executable *shadow* JAR which contains all the dependencies of the host and the enclave.
 You can find the shadow jar in the default location `host/build/libs/host-all.jar`.

 7. Run the host with the agent enabled to generate the configuration files: